 Key Takeaways: Power is when you have the justification to use violence against somebody, but still you don’t.

 A leader should never wait for things to happen, he should make things happen.

 There are very few movies in the world that truly capture the essence of strong leadership, and Invictus is one such movie that shows how strong leadership can bring a nation divided by race together.

 Invictus is based on the true story set after the apartheid in South Africa where Nelson Mandela undertakes the mammoth task to reunite his countrymen with Francois Pienaar, captain of the Springboks Rugby team to win the Rugby world cup.

-This movie is a great example of how to use your power and your influence as a leader in the most effective, kind and truthful way.
+This movie is a great example of using your power and influence as a leader in the most effective, kind and truthful way.

 Key takeaways: Make the change real.